 Upcoming Journal articles

-S. Bullo & V. Koller (forthcoming).
+Koller, V. & Bullo, s. (forthcoming).
 Fight Like a Girl’: Tattoos as Multimodal Identity Constructions by Women with Endometriosis and Breast Cancer.
+Multimodal Communication.

 Conference paper presentations, invited speaker and other scholarly activity